StepanVagin/SpellChecker/src/spellchecker/models/train_t5/README.md

   enabled: true                     # Enable or disable metric calculation after inference
 ```

-### 2. Execution
+### 3. Execution
-Once the configuration is set, navigate to the source directory and run the training pipeline module.
+Once the dependencies are installed and the configuration is set, navigate to the source directory and run the training pipeline module.

 ```bash
 cd src
 python -m spellchecker.models.train_t5.pipeline
 ```

-### 3. Pipeline Overview
+### 4. Pipeline Overview
 The automated pipeline performs the following actions sequentially:
 1.  **Workspace Setup:** Automatically creates a unique folder for the current training instance.
 2.  **Data Splitting:** Splits the source data into training, validation, and testing folds.